The oldest running motel in the state of Minnesota!

 The Mabel House Hotel originated in Riceford, Minn., in the 1870’s.
 Riceford was a booming town – host to a stagecoach line.
 However when the Narrow Gauge Railroad Line came through this area it was plotted through Mabel, Riceford began losing its business district… and its buildings.
 The hotel followed the prosperity in 1879 and was put on a wagon, pulled by horses into Mabel and set in its present location at 117 South Main, Mabel, Minn.
 The south wing was added in 1880.

-A notable guest of the hotel was Charles Lindberg (and his mother, who accompanied him during his barnstorming years) in 1923.
-We have newspaper articles and letters to local residents which chronicoled his weeklong visit.
+A notable guest of the hotel was Charles Lindbergh (and his mother, who accompanied him during his barnstorming years) in 1923.
+We have newspaper articles and letters to local residents which chronicled his weeklong visit.